Smiley Piercings: Guide & Images

 Before committing to doing a smiley piercing, your piercer will take a look at your frenulum first.
 Some people who want this piercing won’t be able to have it done because their frenulum may be too thin.
 If the frenulum isn’t strong enough to hold the jewelry, your piercer won’t do it.

-But you should avoid looking for a piercer who will do the procedure regardless of whether it’s right for you.
+Although, you should avoid looking for a piercer who will do the procedure regardless of whether it’s right for you.
 It’s easy to find those types of piercers, but if two reputable piercers tell you this type of piercing won’t work for you, you should listen.
-They are the experts.
-And they’re telling you your outcome won’t be great with this piercing.
+They are the experts and they’re telling you your outcome won’t be great with this piercing.

 If you go ahead with the smiley piercing at this point, you may end up regretting it.
 If your frenulum isn’t strong enough, it may end up tearing.